dxc-technology/halstack-react/lib/README.md

-# Halstack React CDK
+# Halstack React library

-Halstack React CDK is a npm library of reusable React components, made with the purpose of helping React developers with the task of implementing User Interfaces following the DXC Design Guidelines.
+`@dxc-technology/halstack-react` is a npm library of reusable React components, made with the purpose of helping React developers with the task of implementing User Interfaces following the DXC Halstack Design Guidelines.

-- It increases visual and behavioral consistency across the applications using the library.
+- It increases visual and behavioural consistency across the applications using the library.

-- It cuts down development efforts, taking the responsability of following the Design Guidelines away from the developer, and allowing him to focus on providing business value.
+- It cuts down development efforts, taking the responsibility of following the Design Guidelines away from the developer, and allowing him to focus on providing business value.

-## Usage

-Halstack React CDK is a set of reusable components distributed as a npm library.
-See the [documentation site](https://developer.dxc.com/halstack/) for details on how to use it.

-## Contributing
+## Before start working

-Before opening new issues or pull requests, please refer to [CONTRIBUTING.MD](https://github.com/dxc-technology/halstack-react/blob/master/CONTRIBUTING.md).
+Remember to read carefully [the documentation site](https://developer.dxc.com/halstack/) before trying to modify any Halstack pattern.

 ## Development Setup

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-The project is divided in two main folders.
-One is for the actual library, and the other one is a React application using the library.

 ### Library